nraynaud/webgcode/README.md

 Controller Board
 ----------------

-The controller is a STM32F4-DISCOVERY board directly connected to the stepper drivers (open drain configuration).
+The controller is a STM32F4-DISCOVERY board directly connected to the stepper drivers isolators (open drain configuration).
 There is a USB cable between the board and the laptop, where a Chrome application controls the machine.
-The controller is quite dumb, it gets a list of steps and direction and their timing from the computer and executes them.
+The controller is quite dumb, it gets a list of steps, direction and their timing from the computer and executes them.
 The interpolation is entirely done offline on the computer.

-There is a manual control system with joysticks, pushing the user button starts the manual mode, receiving a program on USB automatically stops the manual system.
+Pushing the user button (blue) enter the manual control mode, receiving a program on USB automatically exits the manual mode.
 The orange LED is on when manual is on.
+The manual control is made through joysticks, I put mine directly on the spindle so that when I pull a joystick, the spindle comes.

-The wiring is described in the main.c file for the motors and the manual.c file describes the joystick wiring.
+The wiring is described in the main.c and manual.c files.

 Chrome Application